Project time period: May 2024 - Oct 2024

 You can download both of them here —>

-We discovered a wealth of insight—stories of resilience, creativity, and determination.
+We discovered a wealth of insight; stories of resilience, creativity, and determination.
 From navigating the complexities of the music industry to balancing cultural identities in a new country, the musicians we talked to shared challenges that are as diverse as they are inspiring.

 Together, we imagined ways to address these hurdles, building a roadmap for programs that truly reflect their needs and aspirations.

-This work reinforced something I’ve always believed: meaningful change starts with listening – with understanding the nuances and complexities of real lives and translating those insights into programs that truly serve a community.
+This work reinforced something I’ve always believed: meaningful change starts with listening, with understanding the nuances and complexities of real lives and translating those insights into programs that truly serve a community.

-And it was a reminder that supporting immigrant creators isn’t just about acknowledging their contributions—it’s about creating systems that enable them to thrive.
+It was a reminder that supporting immigrant creators isn’t just about acknowledging their contributions—it’s about creating systems that enable them to thrive.

 As KUNE grows into a new platform, I’m proud to be part of this process, helping to lay the foundation for a more inclusive and vibrant future for Canada’s creative landscape.